act-rules/act-rules.github.io/_rules/button-has-name-97a4e1.md

 #### Failed Example 1

-Value attribute does NOT give an [accessible name](#accessible-name), only for input elements.
+Value attribute does NOT give an [accessible name][], only for input elements.

 ```html
 <button type="button" value="read more"></button>